opulo-inc/docs/docs/guides/update-firmware/index.md

 <!-- markdownlint-disable-file MD046 -->
-# Update the Firmware
+# Update LumenPnP Firmware

 All motherboards come pre-flashed with firmware from Opulo and should work out of the box without these steps.
-If you're setting up a LumenPnP with feeders for the first time, you may need to update your LumenPnP's firmware.
+If you need to update your LumenPnP's firmware, this guide will help you do so.

+## Option 1: Prebuilt Firmware and STMProgrammer (RECOMMENDED)

+The easiest way to update your LumenPnP's motherboard is to use a precompiled binary of the firmware, and the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) software by ST.

+1. Download the latest [precompiled firmware](https://github.com/opulo-inc/lumenpnp/releases) `.bin` file for your motherboard version.

     !!! danger "Important"
         It is important that you pick the correct firmware file for your machine.

         - If you have a v2, choose `v2-lumenpnp-firmware-feeder-support.bin`.
         - If you have a v3, choose `v3-lumenpnp-firmware-feeder-support.bin`.

-## Option 1: Prebuilt Firmware and STMProgrammer (RECOMMENDED)

-The easiest way to update your LumenPnP's motherboard is to use a precompiled binary of the firmware, and the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) software by ST.

-1. Download the latest [precompiled firmware](https://github.com/opulo-inc/lumenpnp/releases) `.bin` file for your motherboard version.
 2. Download and install [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html).
 3. Open STM32CubeProgrammer.
 4. Select `USB` from the connection type dropdown on the right.